-Candace Beardsley, MSSW, LICSW - Director & Founder
+Candace Beardsley, MSSW, LICSW - Founder

-Candace is a native Vermonter who earned a Bachelor of Arts Degree in Psychotherapy from Hampshire College in Amherst, MA and a Master of Science and Social Work Degree from the University of Wisconsin – Madison.
+Candace is a native Vermonter who earned a Bachelor of Arts Degree in Psychotherapy from Hampshire College in Amherst, Massachusetts, and a Master of Science and Social Work Degree from the University of Wisconsin – Madison.
 While in Madison, Candace received training at the Program for Assertive Community Treatment (PACT) which set her on a course for clinical mental health practice in community-based settings.
 Prior to founding Spruce Mountain Inn in 1982, Candace held appointments at three community mental health centers, where she worked in day treatment, crisis intervention, outpatient, and residential programs.
 In 1990, she won the Vermont State Young Careerist Award given by Business and Professional Women for her accomplishments in her field.
-More recently, she served on the Mental Health/ Substance Abuse Advisory Panel of the Vermont Health Care Authority and was a longstanding member of the Executive Board of the American Residential Treatment Association (ARTA).
+More recently, she served on the Mental Health/ Substance Abuse Advisory Panel of the Vermont Health Care Authority and is a longstanding member of the Executive Board of the American Residential Treatment Association (ARTA).
 A licensed clinical social worker in the State of Vermont, Candace has overall responsibility for clinical and business operations at the Inn.
 Candace loves spending time at the ocean, going camping, and has a passion for antique restoration.

-Sarah Rosenthal, MSW, LICSW - Assistant Director
+Bogie Foden, LICSW - Assistant Director